Tahiromat/Thesis/README.md

 - $ git commit -m 'Commit'
 - $ git remote add origin <- write the link that you created for new repository ->
 - $ git push origin master
+- $ git push -f origin master -------> To force push the repo
 - $ rm -rf .git -------> For re-init your work to another repo; then turn to $ git init back from another folder.
 -
 - TO UPDATE EXISTING FILES IN REPO